SysKitTeam/docs-point/governance-and-automation/automated-workflows/set-up-policies.md

 Only users with the role of **Syskit Point Admin** assigned can access and configure Settings in Syskit Point.
 {% endhint %}

-## Detection vs Automation
+## Detection vs Task Delegation

 ### Detection
-Two modes of policy operation for Governance policies are available in Syskit Point: **Detection and Automation**.
+Two modes of policy operation for Governance policies are available in Syskit Point: **Detection and Task Delegation**.

 There are **three detection-only policies** that are applied tenant-wide:
 * [**Blocked Users with Assigned Licenses (Tenant-Wide)**](../../governance-and-automation/security-compliance-checks/blocked-users-assigned-license.md)